hegemonic/catharsis/README.md

 ## Changelog ##

++ 0.3.0 (February 2013):
+    + Union types are now returned as an object with a `union` property, which contains the array of types for the union.
+Previous versions returned union types as an array. **Note**: This change is not backwards-compatible with previous versions.
+    + Union types that are optional or nullable, or that can be passed a variable number of times, are now parsed and stringified correctly.
+    + Optional function types and record types are now parsed and stringified correctly.
 + 0.2.0 (November 2012):
     + Added `stringify()` and `stringifySync()` methods, which convert a parsed type to a type expression.